Cluemaster: The New 52

 In September 2011, The New 52 rebooted DC's continuity.
-In this new timeline, as part of the Forever Evil storyline, Cluemaster is among the villains that the Crime Syndicate of America recruited to join the Secret Society of Super Villains.
+In this new timeline, as part of the Forever Evil storyline, Cluemaster is among the villains whom the Crime Syndicate of America recruited to join the Secret Society of Super Villains.

-Cluemaster appears as a villain in Batman: Eternal, plotting with several other minor villains when interrupted by his daughter, Stephanie Brown, who overhears part of the plotting by her father and his associates.
+Cluemaster appears as a villain in Batman: Eternal, plotting with several other minor villains when he is interrupted by his daughter, Stephanie Brown, who overhears part of the plotting by her father and his associates.
 This is Cluemaster's first full appearance in the New 52 continuity.
 He is later revealed to be the final mastermind behind the systematic attack on Batman by various villains; inspired by an old theory he had when talking with other lower-grade villains that they could take action while Batman was occupied with the bigger criminals, he sent out invitations to other big-league foes to take action after the fall of Commissioner Gordon, and then all he had to do was slip a basic mind-control drug into Gordon's coffee to make him see a threat that wasn't there and let the other villains do what they wanted, guessing correctly that Batman would never think to look at a small-timer when so many bigger villains were playing a part in the scheme.
 Although Brown manages to capture and unmask Batman, Bruce is able to escape his bonds and fight back, but he has taken such a beating over the course of the storyline that Cluemaster manages to overpower him, only for Lincoln March to show up behind Cluemaster and slit his throat, revealing that he funded Cluemaster's plans solely so that he could kill Batman at this point in secret.

 DC Rebirth

-In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+In 2016, DC Comics implemented a relaunch of its books called "DC Rebirth," which restored its continuity to a form much as it was prior to "The New 52".
 During "The War of Jokes and Riddles", Cluemaster is seen as a member of Joker's team.
 After Batman joins the war on the side of the Riddler and begins taking out Joker’s allies one by one, Cluemaster suggests to Kite Man that they let themselves be beaten rather than flee and face the wrath of both kingpins.
 However, he is then gassed by the Scarecrow, one of Riddler’s allies, and taken out of the conflict.

-In a three-issue story arc beginning in Batgirls #13 (February 2023) Cluemaster kidnaps Stephanie but is thwarted by Cassandra Cain.
+In a three-issue story arc beginning in Batgirls #13 (February 2023), Cluemaster kidnaps Stephanie but is thwarted by Cassandra Cain.

 Powers and abilities

 Unlike most of Batman's villains, Cluemaster is completely sane, which gives him a unique relationship with Batman.
 Cluemaster has no metahuman powers or abilities.
-He has a number of plasti-glass pellets attached to the front of his uniform.
-The pellets contain various offensive weaponry including: blinding incendiary flares, smoke, incapacitating gas, and explosives.
+He has a number of plastic pellets attached to the front of his uniform.
+The pellets contain various offensive weaponry, including: blinding incendiary flares, smoke, incapacitating gas, and explosives.